Explore Flanders from the saddle with our guide to the most picturesque cycling routes in the region.Read more...

 Many birds use the country as a rest stop during their annual migration.
-One of the best places to see them is the Het Zwin wetlands and marshes on the coast north of Knokke-Heist.
-Seabirds include the Mediterranean, Icelandic and great black-backed gulls, curlew sandpiper, grey heron, storks and the rarely seen shoveler.
+One of the best places to see them is the Het Zwin wetlands and marshes on the coast east of Knokke-Heist.
+Seabirds include the Mediterranean, Icelandic and great black-backed gulls, curlew sandpiper, grey heron, storks and the rarely seen shoveller.

-Coastal dunes support nearly 67% of the plant life found in Flanders and of this nearly a third is found in the Westhoek dunes just past De Panneis the only area on the coast where nearly all dune vegetation appears before your eyes in one unbroken landscape.
+Coastal dunes support nearly much of the plant life found in Flanders and of this nearly a third is found in the Westhoek Nature Reserve just past De Panneis the only area on the coast where nearly all dune vegetation appears before your eyes in one unbroken landscape.
 The main concentration of woodland is in the pine forests of Hoge Kempen National Park, whose mix of forest and moorland is home to deer, snakes, frogs, toads and goshawks.

 The Belgian Revolution that led to the establishment of the country brought with it a firm anti-Dutch sentiment, with the language relegated to the rank of a patois.
-This denial of Flemish as an official language after independence provoked protests among Flemish writers and spawned a number of literary societies, kick-starting a transition that would eventually see Flemish literature being credited in its own right.
+This denial of Flemish as an official language provoked protests and spawned a number of literary societies, kick-starting a transition that would eventually see it being credited in its own right.
 One of the first works to contest the inequality was Hendrik Conscience’s (1812–83) In ‘t Wonderjaer 1566, published in 1837.
 Disgusted that he’d written the novel in Flemish instead of French, his father threw him out of the family home and a penniless Conscience was forced to wander the streets of Antwerp.
-He had the last laugh though; eminent painter Wappers presented him to the royal court and it was under the patronage of Leopold I that Conscience was commissioned to write his second work, Fantasy.
-In 1845 he was made a knight of the Order of Léopold.
+He had the last laugh though; eminent painter Wappers presented him to the royal court and in 1845 he was made a knight of the Order of Léopold.
 Conscience’s historical romances – notably De Leeuw van Vlaanderen (The Lion of Flanders), in 1838, about the Flemish victory over the French at the Battle of the Golden Spurs – helped kickstart the Flemish literary movement.

-Flanders is not traditionally associated with great poets but two names dominate 19th-century poetry: Maurice Maeterlinck (1862–1949) and Emile Verhaeren.
-Maeterlinck became an overnight success with his first play La Princesse Maleine in 1889.
-Born in Gent, he concentrated on exploring the themes of death and the meaning of life in the majority of his works, receiving the Nobel Prize for Literature in 1911.
+Two names dominate 19th-century poetry: Maurice Maeterlinck (1862–1949) and Emile Verhaeren.
+Maeterlinck became an overnight success with his first play La Princesse Maleine in 1889, and is the only Belgian to have won the Nobel Prize for Literature.
 Emile Verhaeren (1855–1916) trained as a lawyer, but tried only two cases before turning to literature.
-Inspired by the works of Flemish painters like Jacob Jordaens and David Teniers, he published his first set of poems Les Flamandes in 1883.
+Inspired by the works of Flemish painters like Jacob Jordaens and David Teniers, he published his first set of poems, Les Flamandes, in 1883.
 They are still admired for their raw and provocative depiction of Flemish life.
 Roman Catholic priest Guido Gezelle (1830–99) is famous for his use of the West Flemish dialect, his works often inspired by his mystic love of God.

 Flanders’ rich architectural heritage ranges from the 13th-century Romanesque and Gothic to 18th-century Baroque and 19th-century Art Nouveau.
 At times haphazard, but always charming, the mixture of medieval houses next to modern steel and glass is a common occurrence.
 From Gent’s Patershol quarter, lined with brick-red medieval terraces, to Brussels’ ultra-modern and starlight-studded Atomium, the region’s bold approach to architecture continues to evolve.

-Flanders’ oldest and most celebrated architectural feats are the towering belfries and secluded begijnhofs.
-They cropped up during the 13th and 15th centuries when the trading of cloth created an economic boom that also financed Brussels’ Grand’ Place and many of the region’s Gothic cathedrals and town halls; the most impressive examples of these can be seen in Antwerp’s Onze- Lieve-Vrouwekathedraal and Leuven’s Stadhuis.
+Flanders’ oldest and most celebrated architectural feats are its towering belfries and secluded béguinages.
+They cropped up during the 13th and 15th centuries when the trading of cloth created an economic boom that also financed the Grand-Place in Brussels and many of the region’s Gothic cathedrals and town halls; the most impressive examples of these can be seen, respectively, in Antwerp and Leuven.